Wutae

 Wutae (優台), is a figure in the founding legends of the kingdom of Baekje, one of the Three Kingdoms of Korea.
 He was an illegitimate son or grandchild of the King of Dongbuyeo, Hae Buru (解夫婁).

 Background

 Wutae married So Seo-no, the daughter of the Jolbon chieftain, Yeon Ta-bal (延陀勃).
 She gave birth to the sons Biryu and Onjo who became the founders of Baekje.
-After Wutae died So Seo-no married Wutae's relative, Jumong (朱蒙) who founded the kingdom of Goguryeo and is posthumously known as Dongmyeongseong.
+After Wutae died So Seo-no married Wutae's relative, Jumong (朱蒙) who founded the kingdom of Goguryeo and is posthumously known as Dongmyeong.

 Theories

-Kim Busik, the author of the Samguk Sagi (三國史記) presents two founding legends and states "it is unknown which of these accounts is true".
+Kim Pusik, the author of the Samguk Sagi (三國史記) presents two founding legends and states "it is unknown which of these accounts is true".
 The two stories have overlapping stories but the father of Biryu and Onjo differ.
 A third legend from Chinese records states that a certain "Gutae" was the founder of Baekje.

 According to the most accepted Onjo Founder Legend (시조 온조설):